0kam/alproj/README.md

 1. Make sure that you are using the latest version of pip
 2. Run `pip install git+https://github.com/0kam/alproj`

-`alproj` is depending on `datatable` library and `datatable` installation fails in python 3.10 environment.
-If you encountered this, please install `datatable` from github repository.
-Run `pip install git+https://github.com/h2oai/datatable`.

 ## Acknowledgements
 The example photograph is of [NIES' long-period monitoring](https://db.cger.nies.go.jp/gem/ja/mountain/station.html?id=2).